CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 Execute an assessment of an OVAL Definitions file in "interactive" mode, selecting the definitions file from a location relative to a specific folder:

 	> Assessor-CLI.bat -i -o -d C:\CIS\My-Benchmarks

+Execute an assessment or set of assessments using information found in a saved configuration XML file:

+	> Assessor-CLI.bat -cfg C:\CIS\assessment-configuration.xml

 ### Benchmark/Data-Stream Collection Options ###